DETAILED ACTION

 Regarding claim 22, the combination of Lee and Murray teaches the limitation of previous claim 21.

-Lee further teaches wherein the Y time slots belong to a target time window (PF including subframes; para.
+Lee further teaches wherein the plurality of Y time slots belong to a target time window (PF including subframes; para.
 82 and Fig. 2, paging window (PW) including subframes, paging hyper frame (PH) including subframes; para.
 [87, 139] and Fig. 2), the target time window being one of K1 first-type time windows that occur periodically (PF/PW/PH/discontinuous reception (DRX)/enhanced DRX (eDRX) occurring periodically; Fig. 2), wherein the periodicity of the K1 first-type time windows is predefined or configured (PH determined based on function of discontinuous reception (DRX) cycle; para.
 87 and Fig. 2); wherein the identifier associated with the UE comprises a UE ID (WTRU ID being identifier of WTRU; para.
 69), and the UE ID is used to determine the target time window from among the K1 first-type time windows (PH based on WTRU ID; para.
 87, PH within eDRX; Fig. 2, PF based on WTRU ID; para.
-69, PF within DRX, PF within PH; Fig. 2); and wherein the target time window includes more than Y time slots, and the first RRC signaling indicates the Y time slots within the target time window (configuration from BS via RRC signaling; para.
+69, PF within DRX, PF within PH; Fig. 2); and wherein the target time window includes time slots other than the plurality of Y time slots, and the first RRC signaling indicates the plurality of Y time slots within the target time window (configuration from BS via RRC signaling; para.
 171, subframes [Y time slots] determined by parameters specified by network; para.
-[69-72, 206], PF includes PO [a Y time slot] among paging subframes [more than Y time slots]; para.
+[69-72, 206], PF includes PO [a Y time slot] among paging subframes [other than Y time slots]; para.
 82).

 Regarding claim 23, the combination of Lee and Murray teaches the limitation of previous claim 22.